kyxap1/starred/README.md

 ## HCL

+- [mastodon-terraform](https://github.com/r7kamura/mastodon-terraform) - Boilerplate for running Mastodon on AWS using Terraform and CircleCI.
 - [terraform-aws-starterkit-mirror](https://github.com/carrete/terraform-aws-starterkit-mirror) - This is only a mirror.
 Please see the official repository on GitLab.
 - [AWS-Infrasetup](https://github.com/naikajah/AWS-Infrasetup) - Building AWS infrastructure with Terraform
 - [oreno-terraform](https://github.com/shogomuranushi/oreno-terraform) -